Master of Science in Dietetics requirements

 All grades of "D" for prerequisite courses must be repeated.
 See CPD prerequisite courses below.

-You do not need to have all the prerequisite courses completed to apply by the April 1 deadline; you may be enrolled in some of the courses at the time of application, and you have the spring/summer semester to complete the remaining courses before the fall semester when the program begins.
+For applicants who have a bachelor's degree, any remaining prerequisite courses do not need to be completed to apply by the April 1 deadline; you may be enrolled in some of the courses at the time of application, and you have the spring/summer semester to complete the remaining courses before the fall semester when the program begins.
 However, the more of these courses that are completed at the time of application, the more competitive your application will be.

 If you want to check for equivalent courses at another college or university, you can visit the transfer credit search engine.
 You can also contact our NFS graduate advisor or an advisor at the school where you plan to complete the prerequisite courses.